-38 Additional regulatory information
+Additional regulatory information

-Title deeds of Immovable Properties not held in name of the Company There are no immovable property held by the company.
+There are no immovable property held by the company.

 ii.
 Utilisation of Borrowed funds

 No funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities ("Intermediaries") with the understanding, whether recorded in writing or otherwise, that the Intermediary shall lend or invest in party identified by or on behalf of the Company (Ultimate Beneficiaries).